matrix-org/matrix.org/content/blog/2025/10/2025-10-29-conference-wrap-up.md

 {{ figure(
     img="/blog/img/conf25-keynote.webp"
     caption=""
     alt="A picture of Amandine, one of the Guardians of The Matrix.org Foundation, standing in front of a large crowd in a packed room.
-Her slides read \"The Foundation Update\"."
+Her slides read 'The Foundation Update'."
 ) }}

 <!-- more -->